emilykorfanty/affine-ifs/README.md

 # affine-ifs
 A collection of fractal computations for some affine iterated function systems, using the Random Iteration Method.
 Includes: <br>

-Sierpinski triangle <br>
+Sierpinski Gasket <br>
-Sierpinski carpet <br>
+Sierpinski Carpet <br>
-A square-type fractal
+A Square-type Fractal